GeorgePirtskhalaishvili/bankist-site-forPortfolio/README.md

 #Bankist Project

-This is a simple and nice site for bank
+This is a simple and nice site for bank.

+to see it just click: https://bankist-madebygeorgeforportfolio.netlify.app/